 In this age, pushing for maximum production irrespectively of how much nutrients are lost with manure, is a questionable and unsustainable long-term strategy.
 One may argue that loss of production necessitates raising more animals for maintaining milk supply, thus counteracting the benefits of reduced nutrient inputs per unit of product.
 We did a simple calculation based on our research data and accepted agricultural standards (American Society of Agricultural and Biological Engineers, 2005).
 Assuming a worst-case scenario (which may or may not occur), a dairy cow may lose between 6 and 7 lbs of milk with a low (14%) vs. high (17%) crude protein diet.
 In this case, a 100-cow herd will have to have 8 additional cows to make the same amount of milk.
 These cows have to be raised, which will also require additional input of nutrients into the production system.

-Even in this worst-case scenario, however, as Table 1 shows, the farm will still be producing about 10,300 lbs/2-yr cycle (required to raise the heifers) of nitrogen less with the low- than with the high-protein diet.
+Even in this worst-case scenario, however, the farm will still be producing about 10,300 lbs/2-yr cycle (required to raise the heifers) of nitrogen less with the low- than with the high-protein diet.
 In addition, ammonia losses from manure will be about 10,200 lbs/2-yr cycle less with the low-protein feeding system.
 Last but not least, the farm may also save about $3,000/yr is feed cost.
 Thus, it is apparent that efficiency and sustainability of a dairy operation may be environmentally and economically more responsible strategies than maximizing milk production.